-, 1 2 (b) All provisions of the Port Townsend Zoning Code which are not modification; proposed for 3 4 5.
-Criterion met.
-The criterion is met for the reasons identified No. 6-18 of the staff report. ed at Findings 5 (c) All engineering design standards which are not proposed for modific cation; 6 7 6.
+1 2 (b) All provisions of the Port Townsend Zoning Code which are not proposed for modification; 3 5.
 Criterion met .
+The criterion is met for the reasons identified at Findings No. 6-18 of the staff report.
+5 (c) All engineering design standards which are not proposed for modification; 6 7 6.
+Criterion met .
 As noted in the staff report, p.
-22-23, C reviewed the proposal for conformance to engineering design standar found the proposal compliant for this stage of project review as author development standard modification standards. ards and have 8 (d) Environmentally Sensitive Areas Ordinance (Chapter 19.05 PTMC); 9 10 11 Finding of Fact No. 5B.
-12 (e) Any other applicable city state or federal regulations, policies or pl ans, except 13 14 8.
-Criterion met.
-There is no evidence of noncompliance w vith any other 15 16 17 needs of the proposed PUD shall be made available, including open specific ways, streets, alleys, other public ways, potable water, transit facil sewers, parks, playgrounds, schools, sidewalks and other improvement aces, drainage ities, sanitary 18 19 9.
-Criterion met.
-The criterion is met for the reasons identified in Finding of 20 21 22 the proposed PUD, together with any practical means of mitigating ad have been considered such that the proposal will not have an unaccepe ffect upon the quality of the environment, in accordance with Chapters verse impacts, otable adverse 23 24 Fact No. 5 in Finding of 25 26 PTMC 17.32.100(A)(4): Approving the proposed PUD will serve the pinterest and adequate provision has been made for the public healt PUD, PP, CA p.
-12 Findings, Conclusion ns and Decision
+22-23, City staff have reviewed the proposal for conformance to engineering design standards and have found the proposal compliant for this stage of project review as authorized by PUD development standard modification standards.
+8 (d) Environmentally Sensitive Areas Ordinance (Chapter 19.05 PTMC); 9 10 11 7.
+Criterion met .
+The criterion is met.
+The proposal is consistent with Chapter 19.05, the City's critical area regulations for the reasons identified in Finding of Fact No. 5B.
+12 (e) Any other applicable city, state or federal regulations, policies or plans, except those standards proposed for modification.
+13 14 8.
+Criterion met .
+There is no evidence of noncompliance with any other government requirements that have not already been addressed.
+15 16 17 PTMC 17.32.100(A)(2) : Utilities and other public services necessary to serve the needs of the proposed PUD shall be made available, including open spaces, drainage ways, streets, alleys, other public ways, potable water, transit facilities, sanitary sewers, parks, playgrounds, schools, sidewalks and other improvements that assure safe walking conditions for students who walk to and from school; 18 19 9.
+Criterion met .
+The criterion is met for the reasons identified in Finding of Fact No. 6.
+20 21 22 PTMC 17.32.100(A)(3): The probable significant adverse environmental impacts of the proposed PUD, together with any practical means of mitigating adverse impacts, have been considered such that the proposal will not have an unacceptable adverse effect upon the quality of the environment, in accordance with Chapters 19.04 PTMC and 43.21C RCW; 23 24 10.
+Criterion met .
+The criterion is met for the reasons identified in Finding of Fact No. 5.
+25 26 PTMC 17.32.100(A)(4) : Approving the proposed PUD will serve the public use and interest and adequate provision has been made for the public health, safety, and general welfare; PUD, PP, CA p.
+12 Findings, Conclusions and Decision